zsofiasomlai/pbx-group-security/content/challenges/_text/_feedback.md

 ### Feedback

 We welcome your feedback on the recruitment process and challenges.

-If you notice something wrong with this site or want to suggest an improvement, submit a GitHub issue to let us know.
+If you notice something wrong with this site or want to suggest an improvement, please [submit a GitHub issue](https://github.com/photobox/pbx-group-security/issues).